Roadwar 2000: Reception

-Robbie Robberson reviewed Roadwar 2000 in Space Gamer/Fantasy Gamer No. 81.
-Robberson said, "In short, the Roadwar series is an example of a good idea that is short circuited by its components.
+In Issue 81 of Space Gamer/Fantasy Gamer, Robbie Robberson noted "The Roadwar series is an example of a good idea that is short circuited by its components.
 If Strategic Simulations, Inc. can release these games with a better and quicker combat routine, or better yet, reduce the incidence of combat, these games would be a required addition to every serious computer gamer's library.
 As of now, they are simply entertaining in the short run, and tedious in the long."